 Communicate with the stakeholders

-Maggie Carroll is a software architect at Ausley putting together a system of systems and enabling vendors to play well together.
+Maggie Carroll is a senior engineer at MAG Aerospace, putting together a system of systems and enabling vendors to play well together.
 Maggie has been a software architect and enterprise architect for the last six years and has worked in software engineering for the last 30 years.
 She helped launch two successful startups and has helped with several large real-time systems in the aerospace industry.
 Maggie loves leaning up processes and has a passion for improving team dynamics to get great results.

 Comments on this page are now closed.